WP Engine Smart Search

 • Query Monitoring for non-WPGraphQL users

-WP Engine Smart Search works seamlessly with the Query Monitor plugin for non-WPGraphQL users (see Debug Information above for how to access logs if you are using WPGraphQL).
+WP Engine Smart Search works seamlessly with the Query Monitor plugin for non-WPGraphQL users (see Debug Information above for how to access logs when using WPGraphQL).

 The query monitoring plugin will allow users to view detailed information about the WP Engine Smart Search queries being made on their site, including the query string, the time it took to execute the query, and more.
 This information can be used to optimize search performance and ensure that searches are working as expected.